meltano/meltano/docs/src/handbook/operations/README.md

 #### Setting up a home office for the first time?

-Meltano team memebrs are encouraged to create a comfortable, ergonomic workspace.
+Meltano team members are encouraged to create a comfortable, ergonomic workspace.
 Please do research to find a chair, desk, and other equipment that facilitate good posture and healthy habits.

 #### Software